Thomas Grantham (Baptist)

 Thomas Grantham (January 1634 – 17 January 1692) was an English General Baptist divine (theologian), minister, and author.
 Grantham was one of the leading theologians for English Baptists and made petitions on behalf of the Baptist tenets, having access to King Charles II, in 17th century England.

 Life

 Early life

 Thomas Grantham was born in January 1634 at Halton Holegate, near Spilsby, Lincolnshire, to William Grantham, being part of the ancient Grantham family in the region.
 Grantham was a husbandman and tailor by trade, owning three plots of land at Halton, Hundleby, and Ashby by Partney.
 He was initially an Anglican layman, and probably used to attend the parish church of St. Andrew's in his hometown.
 Travelling in South Marsh district, Grantham encountered a group of Puritans who seceded from a Nonconformist church between Spilsby and Boston in 1651, having adopted Baptist views.
-Grantham became conviced of the baptism of believers only, in contrast with the baptism of infants, and went to Boston Baptist Church.
+Grantham became convinced of the baptism of believers only, in contrast with the baptism of infants, and went to Boston Baptist Church.
 There, Grantham was baptised and received into the church in 1653.